Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

-Formula~\eqref{eq:Epfs} says that, once the robot stops ($v_r = 0$), there exists an execution of the hybrid program \emph{obstacle}, (existence of a run is formalized by the diamond operator $\ddiamond{\textit{obstacle}}$), that allows the obstacle to stop ($v_o = 0$) without colliding ($\norm{p_r-p_o}>0$).
-Passive friendly safety $\psi_\text{pfs}$ is now stated as

-We study passive friendly safety with respect to the initial feasible states satisfying the following property:

-Observe that, in addition to the condition $\eta_{\text{pfs}}$, the difference with the passive safety condition is reflected in the special treatment of the case $v_r=0$.
-Indeed, if the robot would start with translational velocity $v_r=0$ (which is passive safety) while not satisfying $\eta_{\text{obs}}$, then we cannot prove passive friendly safety as the obstacle may be unsafely close already initially.
-Besides, we can see in $\psi_{\text{pfs}}$ that we are required to prove $\eta_{\text{pfs}}$ even when the robot comes to a full stop.

-In \rref{model:dynamicwindowpassivefriendly2} the hybrid program $ctrl_o$ is a coarse model given by equation~\eqref{eq:pf:1-1}, which only constrains its non-negative velocity to be less than or equal to $V$.
-Such an obstacle could trivially prevent a collision by stopping instantaneously, and is, thus, a trivial obstacle model to consider for passive friendly safety.
-In $\eta_{\text{pfs}}$, we, instead, consider a more interesting refined obstacle behavior modeled by the hybrid program given in \rref{model:obstacle}.
+In \rref{model:dynamicwindowpassivefriendly2} the obstacle controller $ctrl_o$ is a coarse model given by equation~\eqref{eq:pf:1-1} from \rref{model:dynamicwindowpassive}, which only constrains its non-negative velocity to be less than or equal to $V$.
+Such a liberal obstacle model is useful for analyzing the robot, since it requires the robot to be safe even in the presence of rather sudden obstacle behavior (\eg, be safe even if driving behind an obstacle that stops instantaneously or changes direction radically).
+However, now that obstacles must avoid collision once the robot is stopped, such instantaneous behavior becomes too powerful.
+An obstacle that can stop or change direction instantaneously can trivially avoid collision, which would not tell us much about real vehicles that have to brake before coming to a stop.
+Here, instead, we consider a more interesting refined obstacle behavior with braking modeled similar to the robot's braking behavior by the hybrid program \textit{obstacle} given in \rref{model:obstacle}.

 \begin{model}[h] \end{model}